climate-action-kits/pxt-fwd-edu/gr11-electriccar-use.md

 ## Use Step 7
 Looking at the code, what happens when an object is in your project's path?

-~hint Tell me More
+~hint Tell me More!
-- When something blocks your project's path, it triggers a sequence of actions:
+ When something blocks your project's path, it triggers a sequence of actions:
-- Pause: First, the project will pause for 1000 milliseconds (1 second).
+1. Pause: First, the project will pause for 1000 milliseconds (1 second).
-- Reverse: Then, it drives in reverse.
+2. Reverse: Then, it drives in reverse.
-- Turn: Finally, the project turns 10 degrees to help navigate away from the obstacle. hint~
+3. Turn: Finally, the project turns 10 degrees to help navigate away from the obstacle. hint~

 ## Use Step 8
 Let’s put our electric cars to the test and see how well they can avoid obstacles.
-Grab some items from around your room to create a simple track.
-Add a few obstacles along the track to check how well the sonar sensor in the code works.
-Run your car on the track twice, then come back here for the next step!
+Grab some items to use as obstacles for your electric vehicle.
+Add a few obstacles in your electric car's path to check how well the sonar sensor in the code works.
+Run this test a few times, then come back here for the next step!

 ## Use Step 9
-**Welcome back!** What obstacles did you use?
-How did your Electric Car manage to avoid the obstacles? <br> What did you notice about its performance? <br> Can you think of any ways to improve how the Electric Car functions?
+**Welcome back!**What obstacles did you use?
+How did your electric car manage to avoid the obstacles?
+What did you notice about its performance?
+Can you think of any ways to improve how the electric car functions?

 ## Congratulations! @showdialog
 You've completed the activity!
 Did anything surprise you about this project?